Counterintelligence: Counterintelligence missions

 In many governments, the responsibility for protecting these things is split.
-Historically, CIA assigned responsibility for protecting its personnel and operations to its Office of Security, while it assigned the security of operations to multiple groups within the Directorate of Operations: the counterintelligence staff and the area (or functional) unit, such as Soviet Russia Division.
+Historically, the CIA assigned responsibility for protecting its personnel and operations to its Office of Security, while it assigned the security of operations to multiple groups within the Directorate of Operations: the counterintelligence staff and the area (or functional) unit, such as Soviet Russia Division.
 At one point, the counterintelligence unit operated quite autonomously, under the direction of James Jesus Angleton.
 Later, operational divisions had subordinate counterintelligence branches, as well as a smaller central counterintelligence staff.
 Aldrich Ames was in the Counterintelligence Branch of Europe Division, where he was responsible for directing the analysis of Soviet intelligence operations.
 US military services have had a similar and even more complex split.

 This kind of division clearly requires close coordination, and this in fact occurs on a daily basis.
 The interdependence of the US counterintelligence community is also manifest in its relationships with liaison services.
 The counterintelligence community cannot cut off these relationships because of concern about security, but experience has shown that it must calculate the risks involved.

 On the other side of the CI coin, counterespionage has one purpose that transcends all others in importance: penetration.
 The emphasis which the KGB places on penetration is evident in the cases already discussed from the defensive or security viewpoint.
 The best security system in the world cannot provide an adequate defense against it because the technique involves people.
 The only way to be sure that an enemy has been contained is to know his plans in advance and in detail.

 In the British service, the cases of the Cambridge Five, and the later suspicions about MI5 chief Sir Roger Hollis caused great internal dissension.
 Clearly, the British were penetrated by Philby, but it has never been determined, in any public forum, if there were other serious penetrations.
 In the US service, there was also significant disruption over the contradictory accusations about moles from defectors Anatoliy Golitsyn and Yuri Nosenko, and their respective supporters in CIA and the British Security Service (MI5).
 Golitsyn was generally believed by Angleton.
 George Kisevalter, the CIA operations officer that was the CIA side of the joint US-UK handling of Oleg Penkovsky, did not believe Angleton's theory that Nosenko was a KGB plant.
 Nosenko had exposed John Vassall, a KGB asset principally in the British Admiralty, but there were arguments Vassall was a KGB sacrifice to protect other operations, including Nosenko and a possibly more valuable source on the Royal Navy.